kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 ## Proposal

-We introduce a mechanism to ensure workloads get their physical resources assigned by avoiding concurrent scheduling of workloads.
-More precisely, we block admission of new workloads until the first batch of the Job is scheduled.
+We introduce a mechanism to ensure jobs get their physical resources assigned by avoiding concurrent scheduling of their pods.
+More precisely, we block admission of new workloads until the first batch of pods for the unsuspended job is scheduled.
+This behavior can be opted-in at the level of the Kueue configuration.
-Additionally, we await with starting the Job until all other admitted workloads have their pods scheduled.
-This behavior can be opted-in by a Job by a new annotation.

 <!--
 This is where we get down to the specifics of what the proposal actually is.